josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🇺🇸_DARPA_Vs_Tolkien/🌐_TIA_Tags_LotR/README.md

 **us bullying DARPA with hobbits.**

+Actual claims about:

+- DARPA;
+- CIA;
+- NSA;
+- FBI;
+- DHS;
+- DoD;
+- Five Eyes;
+- NATO;
+- British security institutions;
+- terrorism law;
+- Palestine-related policing;
+- Israel;
+- Northern Ireland;
+- the Troubles;
+- anti-Irish racism;
+- anti-Muslim racism;
+- anti-Palestinian racism;
+- antisemitism;
+- Zionism;
+- far-right networks;
-Actual claims about CIA, NSA, DHS, FBI, DARPA, DoD, Five Eyes, NATO, British security institutions or the effects of security policy on cultural production require evidence appropriate to the claim.
+- or the effects of security policy on cultural production

+require evidence appropriate to the claim.

 A fictional Tolkien classification is not evidence that an agency would actually classify Tolkien that way.

-Historical surveillance of artists is evidence that surveillance of artists has occurred.
+A historical legal genealogy is not proof that every later use reproduces the prejudice of the earlier environment.

+A disparity is not automatically proof of discriminatory intent.

-It is not evidence that every contemporary artist is surveilled.
+A community's experience of discrimination is not automatically evidence that every criticism of an associated institution is discriminatory.

+Evidence that discriminatory criticism exists does not validate the institution being criticised.

-Recognising the risks of security classification does not require pretending terrorism, espionage, clandestine communications or hostile intelligence operations are imaginary.
+Recognising security overreach does not require pretending:

+- terrorism;
+- espionage;
+- clandestine communications;
+- political violence;
+- hostile intelligence operations;
+- or deliberate extremist use of cultural ambiguity

+are imaginary.

 The difficult problem exists precisely because they are not.

+The point of examining historical power is to improve the model.

+Not to replace one flattening story with another.

 This is a design conversation.